kubernetes/enhancements/keps/sig-node/693-topology-manager/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes,  this feature can be disabledby specifying `TopologyManager` feature gate in the kubelet configuration.
+Yes, this feature can be disabled by specifying `TopologyManager` feature gate in the kubelet configuration.
 Note that disabling the feature gate requires kubelet restart for the changes to take effect.
 In case no pods consuming resources aligned by Topology Manager are running on the node, disabling